sequelize/website/docs/core-concepts/model-basics.md

 ## Prevent creating a default PK attribute

-By default, Sequelize automatically adds the primary key field `id` to every model when there is no primary key field defined and would throw an error when there is an `id` field but not a primary key field, to prevent this you can use the option `noPrimaryKey` and set it to true.
+By default, Sequelize automatically adds the primary key field `id` to every model when there is no primary key field defined.
+When there is an `id` field but not a primary key field Sequelize will throw an error.
+To prevent this you can use the option `noPrimaryKey` when creating the instance and set it to true.

 ```js
 const sequelize = Sequelize.createSequelizeInstance({